 Common coronavirus scams

-1. Scammers posing as the IRS
+1. Scammers posing as the IRS or another government agency

 On April 2nd, the Internal Revenue Service (IRS) issued a warning to taxpayers to be on the lookout for phone calls, emails, text messages and social media posts from scammers posing as IRS officials.

 These criminals might ask you to verify or provide your financial information so you can get your stimulus check faster.
 But don’t be duped — the IRS will never call you or send emails to verify such details.
 And retirees should be especially careful, as many scammers are preying on older Americans specifically.